Visit our Brick & Mortar

 Sun 11 AM - 4 PM

 Throughout my childhood, I spent many afternoons going to the craft store in Maryville, buying supplies and making all sorts of things.
 At 9 years old I wanted a piñata for my birthday party.
-I can remember checking out a book from the library on Piñata making, reading the book, digging through my mom’s cupboards to find flour, water & newspaper, and making that piñata for myself.
+I can remember checking out a book from the library on Piñata making, reading it, digging through my mom’s cupboards to find flour, water & newspaper, and making that piñata for myself.

 In high school, I moved on to ceramics.
 In college, I studied graphic design.
 During motherhood I found myself upcycling furniture & tackling home improvement projects.
 I’ve always loved color, creativity & projects.